Severe weather can impact the Tennessee Valley at any time of the year but the peak seasons are spring as well as fall.

 Friday - How to receive weather alerts and why it's important to have redundancies

-Saturday - Join us at Rocket City Weather Fest!
-Also, take advantage of the Alabama state sales tax holiday for severe weather preparedness supplies
+Saturday - Take advantage of the Alabama state sales tax holiday for severe weather preparedness supplies

 Join us each day this week as we highlight the most common severe weather threats in the Valley.
 In addition, the National Weather Service in Huntsville is offering free storm spotter training sessions so that you may know how to report severe weather when it occurs where you live.
 Check the list below, or click here to go to the National Weather Service's Skywarn training page.